Knight's & Magic: Characters

 Director of Silhouette Knight Laboratory and member of the Alv race.
 He is the current representative of his race, due to being the youngest at 84.

 Media

 Web novel

 Hisago Amazake-no began publishing the series as a web novel on the Shōsetsuka ni Narō website on 16 October 2010.
 As of 22 October 2024, eleven novels have been published, comprising a total of 218 chapters.

 Light novel

 Publisher Shufunotomo acquired the series for print publication, and published the first volume with illustrations by Kurogin under their Hero Bunko imprint in January 2013.
-Eleven volumes have been released as of 29 November 2021.
+Twelve volumes have been released as of 27 December 2025.
 During their Anime Expo 2023 panel, J-Novel Club announced that they licensed the light novel.